 Thus, the Timeout can become a powerful activation ritual.
-Rather than a 30 second “exercise in obligation,” world class surgical teams use that time in an extended way to ensure the team is ready, focused, and prepared for excellence.
+Rather than a 30-second “exercise in obligation,” world-class surgical teams use that time in an extended way to ensure the team is ready, focused, and prepared for excellence.

 An additional 60-to-90 seconds of focus could lead to massive back-end clarity of understanding and shared mission.

-At this Heart + Vascular Institute, the Arena Labs team trained staff how to turn the Timeout into a two-minute opportunity to pledge excellence.
+At this Heart + Vascular Institute, the Arena Labs team trained staff on how to turn the Timeout into a two-minute opportunity to pledge excellence.
 Deliberate check-ins with each staff member, a non-negotiable pause in activity, and a vocal buy-in of “Ready” by each team member.